huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance_v1.md

 * `availabilityzone` - (Required) Specifies the ID of the AZ.

 * `vpc` - (Required) Specifies the VPC ID.
-For details about how to obtain this parameter value, see section "Virtual Private Cloud" in the Virtual Private Cloud API Reference.
+For details about how to create this parameter value, see section "Virtual Private Cloud" in the Virtual Private Cloud API Reference.

 * `nics` - (Required) Specifies the nics information.
-For details about how to obtain this parameter value, see section "Subnet" in the Virtual Private Cloud API Reference.
+For details about how to create this parameter value, see section "Subnet" in the Virtual Private Cloud API Reference.
 The structure is described below.

 * `securitygroup` - (Required) Specifies the security group which the RDS DB